Prompted by Health Concerns, Vanity, Eating Disorders

 - Atkins Diet.
 This is one of the big ones.
 In fact, it was the number one diet of 2017.
 Oddly, when it was first developed it wasn’t even meant to be a weight loss program; it was designed to benefit folks with cardiovascular risk.
 This diet relies on restricting carbs.
 The result is controlled insulin levels so that fat is burned for energy rather than carbs.

 - Gluten Free.
 Gluten is a naturally-occurring protein in grain plants such as wheat.
 Anyone who bakes homemade bread for example knows that gluten is the “glue” that holds bread together.
 Unfortunately, many people are sensitive to it.
 Many others adhere to this diet because they just believe it to be healthier.
+Some do it because they think they sound like a hipster when they mention it.
 It can result in weight loss because, like Atkins, it restricts some carbs.
 It can be expensive though.
+Marketing likes trendiness.

 - Ketogenic.
 This is another one that was developed for other purposes.
 For example, it has been used for decades as a treatment for epilepsy.
 It’s basically the same at Atkins in that it reduces carbohydrate intake (less than 10% of daily calories) and raising fat intake.
 Many researchers are looking at using this diet for diabetes management and general metabolic health.

 - The Volumetrics Diet.
 This one puts the focus on the energy density in various foods.
 This is the number of calories in a certain amount of food.
 Foods that rate a high-energy density have lots of calories per a little amount of food, and low-energy density foods have fewer calories for more food.